ngonthier/various_exp_texture_synthesis/README.md

 If you want to have all the right requirements.
 We advice you to create a new enviromment (for instance conda one) And then in this enviromment run : pip install -r requirements.txt
+If you don't have the admin right try : pip install --user -r requirements.txt

 For instance you need :
 Tensorflow >= 1.2